We can’t promise a cure, but our priority is your dog’s comfort.

 Pricing

-While we sell smaller bottles, for cancer support we strictly recommend the 6,000 mg bottle to ensure you have the supply needed for daily management.
+We do offer smaller bottles, but for cancer support, we strongly recommend the 6,000 mg bottle so you have enough for daily use.

 | Bottle Strength | Retail Price | Price Per mg |